MostafaAshraf612/Extended_Kalman_Filter_Implementation/README.md

-Extended Kalman Filter (EKF) for Sensor Fusion
+Extended Kalman Filter (EKF) for Sensor Fusion 🚗💨

-This project implements an Extended Kalman Filter (EKF) for fusing radar and laser sensor measurements to estimate the position and velocity of a moving object.
-It is part of the Self-Driving Car Engineer Nanodegree from Udacity.
+This project implements a sensor fusion algorithm using an Extended Kalman Filter (EKF) to accurately track moving objects in 2D space.
+It fuses measurements from radar and lidar sensors to estimate both position and velocity, providing a robust state estimation system for self-driving cars.

 Project Overview

-The goal of this project is to track an object in 2D space by combining data from multiple sensors.
-The EKF is used to:

-Predict the state of the object (position and velocity) over time.

-Update the state using noisy measurements from laser (LIDAR) and radar sensors.
+Language & Libraries:

+C++ for high-performance numerical computation

+Eigen for linear algebra and matrix operations

+uWebSockets for real-time telemetry simulation and visualization

+JSON for Modern C++ (nlohmann/json) for parsing sensor data

+Core Features:

+Lidar Measurements: Linear updates using standard Kalman Filter equations.

+Radar Measurements: Non-linear updates using Extended Kalman Filter (EKF) equations.

+RMSE Computation: Calculates Root Mean Square Error to evaluate the filter's accuracy in estimating position and velocity.

+CSV Export: Optionally saves state estimates and RMSE values to CSV for offline analysis.

+Real-Time Simulation: Interfaces with a simulator or dataset for live visualization of predictions versus ground truth.

+Key Components:

+FusionEKF – Manages sensor fusion and integrates predictions and updates for both radar and lidar measurements.

+KalmanFilter – Implements the core Kalman Filter and Extended Kalman Filter equations.

+Tools – Computes RMSE and Jacobian matrices; handles edge cases to prevent numerical instability.

+main.cpp – Connects to a simulator, parses incoming measurements, feeds data to FusionEKF, and outputs estimates and RMSE.

+How It Works

+Initialization

+The filter initializes the state vector x_ based on the first sensor measurement (radar or lidar).

+Covariance matrices and process noise are set for prediction.

+Prediction Step

+Uses a linear motion model with elapsed time dt to predict the object's next state.

+Updates the process covariance matrix Q_ to account for process noise.

+Update Step

+Lidar: Uses standard Kalman Filter update equations (linear).

+Radar: Uses EKF update equations for non-linear polar-to-Cartesian conversions.

+Computes the Jacobian matrix dynamically for radar measurements.

+RMSE Computation

+Estimates are compared to ground truth data.

-Compute the Root Mean Square Error (RMSE) between estimated and ground truth positions and velocities.
+Root Mean Square Error (RMSE) is calculated for position (x, y) and velocity (vx, vy) to evaluate performance.

-Features

-Sensor Fusion: Combines radar and laser data for better accuracy.

-Extended Kalman Filter: Handles nonlinear radar measurements with a Jacobian matrix.

-Real-time Visualization: Connects to a simulator using WebSockets for real-time updates.

-RMSE Calculation: Evaluates the performance of the EKF.
+CSV Export (Optional)

-CSV Export: Saves estimates and RMSE to ekf_output.csv for offline analysis or plotting.
+State estimates and RMSE values can be exported to a CSV file for further analysis or plotting in Python/Excel.

-Dependencies

-C++11 or higher

-Eigen